G-Core/gcore-videoplayer-js/packages/player/docs/api/player.md

 </td><td>

-**_(BETA)_** Media control element.
+Media control element.
 Each element's token in the media control layout settings determines where the element is rendered.

 </td></tr>